 Against this background of heightened concerns over radicalisation across Dhaka, Women without Borders (WwB) in 2018 brought its global Parenting for Peace programme to Dhaka in cooperation with its local implementing partner Manusher Jonno Foundation (MJF).
 Together with MJF, WwB has since completed six successful rounds of the MotherSchools in Bangladesh and will soon be continuing its engagement in the region with upcoming projects.
 The following sections outline the details and impacts of the different programmes WwB has implemented in Bangladesh, as well as provide key points of the various projects.

 Following on from the successful first project, a second three-year multi-country project will be supported by the L’Oréal Fund for Women between 2023-2026.
 In addition to rollouts in India, Kosovo, North Macedonia and Zanzibar, it will see three rounds of MotherSchools implementation in Bangladesh.
-The first iteration is already in progress, with five groups convening across 5 wards in Dhaka in 2024.
+The first iteration completed in June 2024, with five groups convening across 5 wards in Dhaka.

-In parallel, the project funded by the U.S. Department of State is continuing in 2024 with another five groups as part of a second round within the project.
+In parallel, the project funded by the U.S. Department of State continued in 2024 with another five groups as part of a second round within the project.
 A third round is already confirmed for 2025.

 Interest in the MotherSchools programme continues to flourish in Bangladesh.
 The increasing number of mothers graduating from the MotherSchools reflects a growing awareness of the threat of violent extremism, as well as of the important role mothers have in addressing radicalisation.